Something to look at if you’re fed up with Microsoft and Windows.

 Giving Linux a try

-It’s really easy to give Linux a try, and if you’re considering Linux, I’d encourage you to do so.
+It’s really easy to give Linux a try.

-In fact, you can often use these live discs to recover files from your hard disk using Linux-based tools.
+(In fact, you can often use these live discs to recover files from an ailing hard disk using Linux-based tools.)

 Play with Linux.
 Experiment a little.
 See what programs you like or don’t like.
 See how it is different and whether or not you really care about those differences.